Share the Road Blindzone Workshops for Cyclists

 Time involved: 40 minutes

 What it's about: Bike riders learn where drivers of heavy vehicles can and can't see you as you get close.
-Find out how to ride to be seen and be predictable, control your bike and choose safe routes.

 How you learn:

-- Demonstration of a heavy vehicle features
+• Demonstration of a heavy vehicle’s features.

-- Sit in the driver's seat and try to find vehicles and bikes in the blind zones
+• Sit in the driver's seat and try to find vehicles and bikes in the blind zones.

-- Learn how the rear wheels of truck and trailer units cut in when turning corners
+• Learn how the rear wheels of truck and trailer units cut in when turning corners.

 "All went away with a better understanding of each other's problems, and therefore able to appreciate the need for sharing the road in a considerate way.
 There should be more of these."